DerGuru/The-Resonant/Chapters/P2-04 - Dealer’s Trap.md

 He smiled despite himself.

 At the turn of the stair, a door stood ajar.
-From inside came a sound two notes long—soft, high, and then lower, like a question being reduced to its shape.
+From inside came a sound two notes long - soft, high, and then lower, like a question being reduced to its shape.
 It wasn’t a melody yet, just a fragment that made his skin listen.

 Lina heard it too.
 Her eyes cut to Jason’s.
 Milo said, “I’m not adding ‘mysterious music’ to the list.”

-Jason’s chest did that small, familiar tug that was neither pain nor warning—attention, perhaps, in a language he had not learned yet.
+Jason’s chest did that small, familiar tug that was neither pain nor warning - attention, perhaps, in a language he had not learned yet.

 *I’m quiet under melodies*. *That’s a rule I learned the hard way.*

 **Why?**

 *Melodies are low‑entropy attractors.
 If I speak on top, the field tries to phase‑lock me to the tune; that widens my footprint and makes me easy to triangulate.
 Vowels ride farther and imprint identity; I avoid them under music.
-Safer to go quiet—or keep to consonants.*
+Safer to go quiet - or keep to consonants.*

 **And internal diskussion?**

-*We can, yes—direct thoughtline.
+*We can, yes - direct thoughtline.
 No air, no carrier.
 Under melody it’s the safer path.*

 “Noted,” Jason murmured.